 In systems theory, pattern recognition is fundamental to our understanding of the ways that the components of the system interact.
 This may not always be a totally conscious process.

-Klein (1998) has demonstrated how, in quite and doctors and nurses will, on occasion, sense that something is not as it seems and, on this basis alone, seek to investigate situations in much further detail.
-In fact, sometimes the best predictor of patient intervention needs, without vital signs of abnormalities, was the concern of an experienced nurse.
+and doctors and nurses will, on occasion, sense however, in general terms, the reality of nonthat something is not as it seems and, on this basis alone, seek to investigate situations in much further detail.
+In fact, sometimes the best predictor of patient intervention needs, without vital signs of abnormalities, was the concern of of combined forms of assessment rarely exceed an experienced nurse.

-recognition and pattern matching based on our past experience" (Roberto, 2009, p.21).
+"Intuition is fundamentally about pattern recognition and pattern matching based on our past experience" (Roberto, 2009, p.21).
 Such pattern recognition is very often the unconscious process of sensing influences or perceiving outcomes that are not, at the moment, obvious to the conscious mind.
 For far too long in the career development field, it is the conscious which has been the only focus of attention.
 Early attempts (e.g., Brill, 1949) to relate the unconscious to careers focused on hidden motivations behind choices (such as sadism) being sublimated into vocational choices (such as butchers and surgeons) proved incredulous to counselors and unempirical to researchers.
-However, if complexity is to be taken seriously in career development, we must be open to the potential importance of clients' hunches, gut apprehensions, feelings. instincts. and presentiments.
-Such intuitive processes may be crucial to individuals' perceptions of themselves, sensemaking, and also to create objective data in their situations, and proposed courses of action - even though such individuals may not at present be able to precisely articulate what their Individuals should be concerns may be. encouraged to explore their intuitions rather than have them dismissed.
+However, if complexity is to be taken seriously in career development, we must be open to the potential importance of clients' hunches, gut apprehensions, feelings, instincts, and presentiments.
+Such intuitive processes may be crucial to individuals' perceptions of themselves, their situations, and proposed courses of action - even though such individuals may not at present be able to precisely articulate what their concerns may be.
+Individuals should be encouraged to explore their intuitions rather than have them dismissed.
 They may need to be given time to elucidate what they currently just feel.
 They may need "psychological space" with the counseling process to revisit their intuitions to see if other considerations covered in counseling prompt the content of their apprehensions.
 It may also be that exploration of intuitions will uncover repressed fears or insecurities that need to be addressed before further career counseling can proceed.